StoreBlank/DFS/README.md

 **Agent**:
 1. Enable bc agent to update from representation, refer to https://github.com/HobbitLong/RepDistiller, you may first complete `utils.py`.
 Don't use `AliasMethod` in that repo, just uniformly sample. -- Done!
-2. Add an asymmetrical sac, refer to http://arxiv.org/abs/1710.06542.
-Mention that it need to be able to be initialized from external actor and critic. -- Done!

 **Algorithm**:
-1. Vanilla bc. -- Done!
-2. https://proceedings.mlr.press/v164/liu22b.html.
-First get a state-based sac, then run bc to get a visual-based actor, then run aac (asymmetrical actor-critic) to make the actor on-policy.
-I think it should be a strong baseline. -- Done, the aac and bc can use pretrained model and self defined buffer to train, the config is in auged_aac_config.yaml -- Done!
-3. (Ours) First get a state-based sac, then use DAgger (http://arxiv.org/abs/1011.0686) and contrastive representation distillation (crd) to train a visual-based actor.
+1. (Ours) First get a state-based sac, then use DAgger (http://arxiv.org/abs/1011.0686) and contrastive representation distillation (crd) to train a visual-based actor.
 You can treat it as to use crd_loss + bc_loss in the update step of DAgger. -- distill actor but not critic (which still need state infomation in training)

 **Others**:
 1. maniskill2 env